zhuofeijian/dailylog/README.md

 code like
 var logger = require('dailylog').getlog({logdir:'./logs',name:'mylog'});
-logger.log('modulea>funa>something happen here');
+logger.log('hello,world');

-then you will see log at ./logs/mylog_yyyy-mm-dd.txt,
+then you will see log at ./logs/mylog-yyyy-mm-dd.txt,
-and the content like 'HH:MM:SS>modulea>funa>something happen here'
+and the content like 'hh:mm:ss.SSS|hello,world'

-#how to install
+#how to install\n
 npm install dailylog